 The agency that tests and rates roofing products for their impact-resistant qualities is Underwriters Laboratories (UL).
 In UL’s roofing tests, 1.5” and 2.0” steel balls are dropped from a height of 20 feet.
 The materials’ ability to absorb the steel ball impact without damage is what determines the UL rating between 1 and 4, with 4 being the best impact resistance available.

 Are impact-resistant roofing products worth it?

 While impact-resistant shingles and other materials may have a higher cost, they will likely need to be replaced less frequently which can save money in the long-run.
 The average lifespan of many roofs is around 20 years, but in Denver, without impact-resistant roofing, many homeowners must replace their roof every 7-10 years due to storm damage.

 You also may end up saving money on your homeowners insurance premium by installing an impact-resistant roof.
+Recent customers of Sol Vista that had impact-resistant roof materials installed received premium discounts of up to 30%.
 Check with your insurance agent whether you would be eligible for savings.

 What are my options for impact-resistant roofing?